 3. Antioxidant and neuroprotection

-Reactive oxygen species (ROS) and free radicals have strong links to many modern-day diseases such as cardiovascular disease, unwanted inflammation and even neurological disease.
+Reactive oxygen species (ROS) and free radicals have strong links to many modern-day diseases such as unwanted inflammation.
 3

 Free radicals carry an unpaired electron which, when exposed to chemical processes in the body, can become hyper-reactive and cause damage to the body’s cells (known as oxidative stress).
 3